psolsfer/NanofinderParser/docs/usage.md

 ```

 !!! important
-    It is recommended to create instances of this class using the `load_smd_file`
+    It is recommended to create instances of this class using the `load_smd`
     function rather than instantiating it directly.

 !!! note